farisk/elasticsearch-boolean-similarity-plugin/README.md

 # elasticsearch-boolean-similarity-plugin
-## Installing the plugin
-Compiling the code, and runnig the plugin:
+## Compiling the code and Installing the plugin
 NOTE: If you are compiling against a Java version != 1.8, change pom.xml, and src/main/resurces/plugin-descriptor.properties

-In the elasticsearch-boolean-similarity-plugin, run:
+In the elasticsearch-boolean-similarity-plugin:
 1. `mvn clean install`

 2. `./createPlugin.sh`